gabbrieldinu/IntroductionToRobotics/README.md

      - First one: Cycle through the DPs using the X axis.
 Pressing the joystick button will lock the current DP and enable the second state.
      - Second one: Cycle through 0-f using the Y axis.
 Pressing the joystick button will lock the current digit and return to the first state.

-   The solution along with a picture of the boards and a video showcasing the functionality are situated in the Laboratory 2 branch ( here is also a link to the video https://www.youtube.com/shorts/YqDgysah26s ).
+   The solution along with a picture of the boards and a video showcasing the functionality are situated in the Laboratory 4 branch ( here is also a link to the video https://www.youtube.com/shorts/YqDgysah26s ).

+   # Homework 5:

+   Create an interactive menu on an LCD Display.
+The menu should contain the following options:
+    - start game
+    - settings
+    - about section
+    - how to play section
+   In the settings, the user may change the following:
+    - lcd brightness
+    - lcd contrast
+    - matrix brightness
+    - sound on / off
+    The solution along with a picture of the boards and a video showcasing the functionality are situated in the Laboratory 5 branch ( here is also a link to the video  https://www.youtube.com/watch?v=UHEjxcRh5lQ ).